 In MR-DC, the UE is configured with two MAC entities: one MAC entity for the MCG and one MAC entity for the SCG.
-The serving cells of the MCG other than the PCell can only be activated/deactivated by the MAC Control Element received on MCG, and the serving cells of the SCG other than PSCell can only be activated/ deactivated by the MAC Control Element received on SCG.
+The serving cells other than the PCell can be activated/deactivated by RRC or MAC Control Element.
+For activation/deactivation by MAC Control Element, the serving cells of the MCG other than the PCell can only be activated/deactivated by the MAC Control Element received on MCG, and the serving cells of the SCG other than PSCell can only be activated/ deactivated by the MAC Control Element received on SCG.
 The MAC entity applies the bitmap for the associated cells of either MCG or SCG.
 PSCell in SCG is always activated like the PCell (i.e. deactivation timer is not applied to PSCell).
 With the exception of PUCCH SCell, one deactivation timer is configured per SCell by RRC.